CodeYourFuture/curriculum/common-content/en/module/onboarding/goals/index.md

 You have joined us as a Learner.
 Your overall goal for this module is to understand how to succeed at the ITP course.

-To demonstrate you know how to succeed at the course, you should enroll as a Trainee within the next three weeks.
+To demonstrate you know how to succeed at the course, you should apply to enroll as a Trainee within the next three weeks.
 To do this, you will need to do show up every week, learn, get work done, and get your work reviewed.

+If eligible, you should enroll as a Trainee within the next three weeks.

 > 🎯 Complete onboarding and enroll as a Trainee